 The following description summarizes the terms of our capital stock, our amended and restated certificate of incorporation and our amended and restated bylaws.
 Because it is only a summary, it does not contain all the information that may be important to you.
-For a complete description, you should refer to our amended and restated certificate of incorporation and amended and restated bylaws, each of which will be in effect upon the closing of this offering, the forms of which are filed as exhibits to the registration statement of which this prospectus is a part.
+For a complete description, you should refer to our amended and restated certificate of incorporation and amended and restated bylaws, each of which will be in effect upon the consummation of this offering, the forms of which are filed as exhibits to the registration statement of which this prospectus is a part.

 Our purpose is to engage in any lawful act or activity for which corporations may now or hereafter be organized under the Delaware General Corporation Law, or the DGCL.
-Upon the closing of this offering and following the Reorganization, our authorized capital stock will consist of 300,000,000 shares of common stock, par value \$0.0001 per share, and 5,000,000 shares of preferred stock, par value \$0.0001 per share.
-As of June 30, 2020, there were outstanding 84,349,366 shares of common stock, on an as-converted basis assuming the completion of the Reorganization, held of record by 40 stockholders.
-In addition, 10,164,388 shares of our common stock, on an as-converted basis assuming the completion of the Reorganization, were issuable upon exercise of outstanding options granted under the 2017 Program.
+Upon the consummation of this offering and following the Reorganization, our authorized capital stock will consist of 300,000,000 shares of common stock, par value \$0.0001 per share, and 5,000,000 shares of preferred stock, par value \$0.0001 per share.
+As of December 31, 2019, there were outstanding 168,109,460 shares of common stock, on an as-converted basis, held of record by 38 stockholders.
+In addition, 17,580,000 shares of our common stock were issuable upon exercise of outstanding options granted under the 2017 Program.
 No shares of preferred stock will be issued or outstanding immediately after the offering contemplated by this prospectus.
 Unless our board of directors determines otherwise, we will issue all shares of our capital stock in uncertificated form.

-We, our executive officers, directors and holders of substantially all of our outstanding securities have signed lock-up agreements with the underwriters that will, subject to certain customary exceptions, restrict the sale of the shares of our common stock and certain other securities held by them for 180 days following the date of this prospectus.
+We, our executive officers, directors and holders of substantially all of our outstanding securities will sign lock-up agreements with the underwriters that will, subject to certain customary exceptions, restrict the sale of the shares of our common stock and certain other securities held by them for 180 days following the date of this prospectus.
 Goldman Sachs & Co.
 LLC may, in its sole discretion and at any time without notice, release all or any portion of the shares or securities subject to any such lock-up agreements.
 See "Underwriting" for a description of these lock-up agreements.